JoseMonterroso/CS6480/Labs/Lab1/README.md

 For the final part of this assignment you will be required to realize a simple NFV-enabled routed network and to develop a basic OSPF NFV “orchestrator”’ to perform dynamic, zero-impact, network modifications.

+Used docker and to create networked topology.
+Added OSPF to configure routers and created python orchestrator file to mitigate tasks to containers.
+Endgame was 0% packet-drop on router route replacement.